A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 The latter is about reacting to churn; it’s the action you take after customers have started leaving.

-Since every company experiences churn at a level, it means SaaS businesses will always need both approaches.
+Since every company experiences churn at a level, it means SaaS companies will always need both approaches.

-SaaS companies rely on monthly or annual recurring revenue to stay afloat, hence the need to always reconcile the customer acquisition cost with a good LTV.
+- Higher profits: SaaS companies rely on monthly or annual recurring revenue to stay afloat, hence the need to always reconcile the customer acquisition cost with a good LTV.
+Moreover, the cost of retaining existing customers is less than the acquisition costs to gain new ones.

 Customers churn when a product doesn’t deliver the expected experience.
-Specifically, here are the three main reasons customers may churn:
+Specifically, here are the three main reasons behind customer attrition.

 To achieve PMF, you need to begin by deciding what your product does and defining the target market.
 Next, research the market to know what functionalities they need and the product experiences they crave, then deliver these and more.